twifty/atom-blitz-settings/README.md

 you have likely noticed that atom does not remove those stale values from the `config.cson` file.
 This can lead to extra entries within the settings view and bugs within your own code.

-This module allows an atom package to resolve these erronous settings.
+This module allows an atom package to resolve these erroneous settings.

 Install with
 ```